Indiana

 Go deeper with the Indiana guides

-The complete Indiana birding, native-plant, wildflower, and night-sky guides — or the whole year in one bundle.
+The complete Indiana birding, native-plant, and night-sky references — or the whole year, week by week, in one book.

 Same month elsewhere: August in Iowa · August in Kansas · August in Kentucky